 - Take your time and don’t try to rush the process

 - Continue with positive reinforcement even after the baths, etc. resume

-If your dog has developed strong negative associations with the bathtub, you may have to spend quite a bit of time in the reconditioning phase.
+Has your dog developed strong negative associations with the bathtub?
+Then you may have to spend quite a bit of time in the reconditioning phase.
 Begin when your dog has recently had a bath and that will give you more time.

-Smaller dogs will need to be lifted into the tub to get their treats and you can speak to them in a reassuring voice whilst doing this.
+Entice them into the tub with some treats.
+Speak to them in a reassuring voice whilst doing this.
 A towel or bath mat placed in the bottom of the tub will make it more comfortable on his paws.
-You may or may not wish to spend some quality time in the empty bathtub with him – it’s up to you!
+You may wish to spend some quality time in the empty bathtub with him – it’s up to you!

 Be patient and over time, your dog will become more relaxed and cooperative in these (formerly) stressful situations.
 Just make sure the whole process is a happy bonding experience for you both.